 Providing resources for organic producers is an increasingly important part of the SIPS mission as market share for organic products continues to expand.
 Among the areas receiving greatest attention are breeding for disease resistance, optimizing strategies for disease prediction, suppression and management using organic methods, and communication of research findings to stakeholders.
+More information can be found at Organic at Cornell.

 Breeding for disease resistance